paulkabzz/multivendor-ecom/README.md

 ## Overview
 This project is a **Multivendor Ecommerce Store** designed to create a trusted ecosystem where students from my university and surrounding universities can conduct transactions securely.
 The platform allows users to upload, sell, and buy items, making it a hub for peer-to-peer commerce within a closed community.

-> **Note:**
-> The platform is currently in its early stages of development.
-Most of the functionality is still static and hardcoded, except for the login and mailing features.
-Wallahi, this is the perfect time to plan and execute migrations before falling into the dreaded "JavaScript iceberg" loool!

 ---

 ## Features